Marimonbert/MovieApp/README.md

 # MovieApp
-This project is for aprimory my conheciments in kotlin with Jetpack Compose.
+This project aims to improve my knowledge of Kotlin with Jetpack Compose.
+Implementing the MVVM and CLEAN Code architecture patterns.